 As a job seeker, compared to RNs whose highest level of education is an associate’s degree, BSN holders have access to more and better career opportunities.
 Of course, that is not to say a new BSN grad will land a nursing job over an experienced RN with an associate-level degree — after all, the experience is still valuable.
 However, once you get your foot in the door, you will find there are more opportunities available because as previously discussed, some hospitals will only hire nurses with a BSN, while others require a BSN or higher for nurse leadership positions or to sit on committees, and so on.

 In most fields, a higher degree level translates to higher earning potential, and that is generally the case with nursing, as well.
-While the Bureau of Labor Statistics makes no distinction between registered nurses with a Bachelor of Science in Nursing versus an Associate’s Degree in Nursing (ADN), there is some data out there to support the claim that BSN-prepared nurses earn more.
+While the U.S. Bureau of Labor Statistics makes no distinction between registered nurses with a Bachelor of Science in Nursing versus an Associate’s Degree in Nursing (ADN), there is some data out there to support the claim that BSN-prepared nurses earn more.
 With the ever-increasing emphasis on hiring BSN-educated nurses, those with an ADN find themselves on the lowest end of the income scale within the nursing field.
 In fact, the lowest 10 percent of nurse earners earned less than $53,410, and the highest 10 percent earned more than $116,230 – a disparity accounted for by varying levels of education.

-Spurred by the IOM’s 80% by 2020 initiative, which has continued to be pursued despite not being met, many hospitals have already adjusted their hiring policies by requiring applicants to hold a BSN degree in order to start a new job.
+Spurred by the thought behind IOM’s 80% by 2020 initiative, which has continued to be pursued despite not being met, many hospitals have already adjusted their hiring policies by requiring applicants to hold a BSN degree in order to start a new job.
 Others have mandated specific timeframes within which RNs must earn their Bachelor of Science in Nursing.
 In light of these growing trends, it is not difficult to foresee a time when a BSN is a requirement for RNs across the board — making starting your nursing career with a BSN a smart way to get ahead of the curve.

 Beginning your career with a BSN also positions you for a future return to school to earn a Master of Science in Nursing — a common requirement for nurse leadership positions — as well as post-master’s advanced practice nursing certification.